 The fourth reason is Britches, which records how Ms N and Tatiana first met.
 They slowly form a team, as Tatiana helps Ms N sorts out the hotel owner from hell using a Combined Burns Night and St Patrick’s Day Ball (they exist!
 I’ve been to one); the President of China; a whisky-tasting; a giant cake; and something Tatiana finds under a handsome Scotsman’s kilt.

-The fifth reason is Too Cool to be Corporate, which takes Ms N and Tatiana to the Caravanserai Ultra Platinum – “the coolest and most ecological as well as the most luxurious hotel on earth”.
+The fifth reason is Ask for Scarlett, which takes Ms N and Tatiana to the Caravanserai Ultra Platinum – “the coolest and most ecological as well as the most luxurious hotel on earth”.
 You will find why Tatiana says “every paradise contains a serpent”; how Ms N solves a problem no-one else can even identify; and how much nonsense you can talk about the environment to sell hotel rooms.

 The sixth reason is The Swedish Woman.
 In an elevator awash with blood, a man lies murdered.
 But who is the killer?
 The suspects are many, including the mysterious Swedish woman, who checked in a few hours earlier.
 If Ms N and Tatiana cannot identify the murderer before the untainted-by-corruption-of-any-kind Minister of Justice can summon his portly Chief of Police, disaster looms.

 The seventh reason is The Three Heads.
 Can brilliant marketing, social media and the coolest pop star on earth save Tatiana’s hotel, the Caravanserai Ultra-Platinum, nestling inside a hollowed-out mountain above a relic-strewn plain and accessible only via three separate and perhaps not entirely modern or safe airlines?
 Is there really a flea infestation?
 Only Ms N knows the answer.

 Where can you read the Hotel Stories?
 Lots of ways: